MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Get-Alias.md

 Required: False
 Position: 1
 Default value: All aliases
-Accept pipeline input: true (ByValue, ByPropertyName) Accept wildcard characters: True
+Accept pipeline input: True (ByValue, ByPropertyName) Accept wildcard characters: True
 ```

 ### -Scope
 Gets only the aliases in the specified scope.
-Valid values are "Global", "Local", or "Script", or a number relative to the current scope \(0 through the number of scopes, where 0 is the current scope and 1 is its parent\).
+Valid values are "Global", "Local", or "Script", or a number relative to the current scope (0 through the number of scopes, where 0 is the current scope and 1 is its parent).
 "Local" is the default.
 For more information, see about_Scopes.